siemens/standard-bom-python/python/README.md

 TODO: Add installation instructions after publish

-This gives you our DTOs and the Standard BOM parser:
+The library provides Standard BOM parser and serializer classes.
+The parser class is used to read a Standard BOM from a file, and the serializer class is used to write a Standard BOM to a file.

 - Read a Standard BOM from a JSON file: